At the UMass Medical School, network security used to be a guessing game combined with a continual firefight.

 Now, UMass Medical keeps its network and roughly 6,000 end users -- faculty, staff and students -- safe with Dragon Network Defense, an enhancement to Enterasys' Dragon intrusion detection and prevention suite and part of the vendor's Secure Networks portfolio.
 With Dragon, Desourdy can detect, isolate and remedy attacks that could potentially cripple the network, he said.
 Dragon is used in conjunction with the Dragon Security Command Console, which aggregates and analyzes security information from numerous devices while also providing reporting that can span the entire enterprise or focus on a single group of users.

-Along with Dragon, UMass Medical also recently deployed Enterasys' latest security product, Sentinel, which offers network access control by preventing unauthorized or compromised devices from
+Along with Dragon, UMass Medical also recently deployed Enterasys' latest security product, Sentinel, which offers network access control by preventing unauthorized or compromised devices from getting onto the network.
+Sentinel uses multiple authentication methods and assesses the threat level of devices attempting to connect.
+Because Sentinel is agentless, IT does not have to install and maintain the software on every PC on the network.

 "This is sort of the last man standing that we have to deal with," Desourdy said.